 Many organizations share the same goals of improving reliability of assets and reduce the likelihood of machine failure.
 But not all organizations can take the same approach to get there.
-Here is how to find the right approach for you.
+Here is how to find the best approach for you.

 Preventive vs Predictive Maintenance